semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 {% endhighlight %}

 > `action.auto_create_index` can take more than a *true/false* value.
 You can specify several regex, separated by a coma, and begining with a *+* or a *-*, according to the fact that you want to allow or disallow automatic index creation for the indices' names pattern that match the regex.
-For example :
+For example:
 `action.auto_create_index: -game, +game_of, -*` will disallow automatic index creation for indices' names beginning with "game" (*-game*), but allow automatic index creation for indices' names beginning with "game_of" (*+game_of*), and finally, the `-*` will disallow automatic index creation for every other patterns.